Skip to content

 Proraso Red foam can with gillette razor held in the hand together

-Nothing is easier than just squirting a bit of foam from a can and straight onto the face without any lathering up.
+Nothing is easier than simply squirting a bit of foam from a can directly onto the face without any lathering up.
 But this is about the best aspect!

 Other ingredients have to be added to the foam to enable it to be ready to squirt out and apply, whereas these ingredients are not required with other lubricants.
-These ingredients could mildly irritate the skin like I had recently with a tin of Proraso Red Shaving Foam.
+These ingredients could mildly irritate the skin, as I had recently experienced with a tin of Proraso Red Shaving Foam.

-Unlike the yogurt-like lather from soaps and traditional shaving soaps that are less foamy, the foam has more–well, foam!
-This thinner foam lather is fine with a multi-blade razor as the multi-blade has a gel lubrication strip at the top that helps both the razor and foam work well together.
+Unlike the yogurt-like lather from soaps and traditional shaving soaps, which are less foamy, the foam has more — well, foam!
+This thinner foam lather is suitable for use with a multi-blade razor, as the multi-blade features a gel lubrication strip at the top that enhances the compatibility between the razor and foam.

 Shaving Gel (foaming)